Benita-Roy/Benita-Roy/README.md

 ## 🛠️ Projects

-### 🔊 Personal Voice Assistant (WIP)
+### 🔊 Personal Voice Assistant
 > Wake-word activated, real-time assistant.
 > Built from scratch with a custom STT pipeline and intent handling system.
+(IN PROGRESS)
 > Emphasis: **low latency**, **on-device inference**, and **no pre-glued models**.

 ### 🗣 Emotion Detection from Speech